freddyporges-lgtm/triplesnakes/README.md

 ## Background

 Triple Snakes is a physical dice game I designed and launched on [Kickstarter in January 2021](https://www.kickstarter.com/projects/2070044443/triple-snakes), raising over $8,000 from 63 backers against a $1,000 goal.
-The game was born out of late nights with friends in Hamilton Heights, NYC — inspired by Yahtzee but evolved through years of playtesting into its own thing.
-I handled everything end-to-end: game design, Kickstarter campaign, trademark filing, fulfillment (shipped 1,250+ game sets myself via USPS), eCommerce via Shopify, and marketing through Google and Meta ads.
+The game was born out of late nights with friends in NYC — inspired by Yahtzee but evolved through years of playtesting into its own thing.
+I handled everything end-to-end: game design, Kickstarter campaign, trademark filing, fulfillment (shipped game sets myself via USPS), eCommerce via Shopify, and marketing through Google and Meta ads.

 This web app is the latest chapter — a digital scorekeeper I built as a side project to make it easier for people to track games without pen and paper.
-It's a passion project that reflects how I like to spend my free time: picking up tools and building things.

 ## The Game